 Determining strategies and setting goals.
 Assigning responsibilities and managing budgets.
 As a company you often cannot escape it.
-And that's a good thing too!
+And that's a good thing!
 You won't get anywhere without a plan.
 As an entrepreneur you are not obliged to write a business plan, the main reason for writing a business plan is to obtain a loan from the bank.
 If you have enough resources yourself, writing a business plan is not necessarily necessary.
-But if you take yourself seriously as an entrepreneur, you still write one.
-And for this reason:
+But if you take yourself as an entrepreneur seriously, write one anyway.
+And this is why:

-A business plan helps in setting priorities.
-It gives direction to your company, you define objectives, chart strategies and it helps you to foresee potential pitfalls.
+A business plan helps to prioritize.
+It gives direction to your company, you define objectives, map out strategies and it helps you foresee any pitfalls.

 Incidentally, at Holland Startup we choose to replace the business plan with the Lean Canvas method.

-For some people, writing a business plan feels like an obligation, something you don't want at all.
-As if you have to write a thesis.
-Let it be clear once and for all: a business plan does not have to be long.
-A business plan must be short and to the point.
+Writing a business plan feels like an obligation for some, something you don't feel like doing at all.
+It's like writing a thesis.
+Let's be clear once and for all: a business plan doesn't have to be long.
+A business plan should be short and concise.
 You want the business plan to be read.
-Nobody is going to read a 100-page business plan.
+No one is going to read a 100 page business plan.

-Most entrepreneurs need a short and well-arranged business plan for internal use.
+Most entrepreneurs need a short and clear business plan for internal use.
 A business plan contains the tools to run and grow your business.
-You continue to refine a business plan.
+You keep refining a business plan.

 What does a business plan look like?

 What do you include in your business plan?
 What are you skipping?
 What does the financial chapter look like?
 Below you can read what the basic components of your business plan are.
-And don't forget: writing a business plan is not a mandatory homework.
+And remember: writing a business plan is not mandatory homework.
 A business plan is a tool to help you build a better business.

-The summary of the business plan introduces your company, explains exactly what you do and what the readers can expect.
-With a summary you arouse the interest and inspire the readers.
+The business plan summary introduces your business, explains exactly what you do and what readers can expect.
+With a summary you arouse interest and enthuse the readers.

-Because the summary is a crucial part, you ensure that you keep it as clear and concise as possible.
-State the most important points, but do not delve too deeply.
-A length of 1 to 2 pages is perfect.
+Since the summary is a crucial part, make sure to keep it as clear and concise as possible.
+List the main points, but don't go into too much detail.
+A length of 1 or 2 pages is perfect.

-The summary is the first component of a business plan, but you must be the last to write.
+The summary is the first component of a business plan, but you write it last.

 Start this chapter with a problem description.
 What's the problem?
-What is the current situation and what is the solution for your product / service?
-For which target group do you solve the problem?
+What is the current situation and what is the solution of your product/service?
+For which target group are you solving the problem?

-Defining the problem that you solve is without a doubt the most critical element of your business plan.
-If you do not solve the problem of your potential customers with your products or services, there is no question of a viable business concept.
+Defining the problem you are solving is without a doubt the most critical element of your business plan.
+If you don't solve the problem of your potential customers with your products or services, there is no viable business concept.

-Also not unimportant: who are the competitors, do they offer a solution to the problem of the target group in a similar way?
-What are the benefits of your product / service compared to the competition?
+Also not unimportant: who are the competitors, do they offer a solution to the problem of the target group in a comparable way?
+What are the advantages of your product/service compared to the competition?

 In this chapter you describe how you will actually run your business.
-Describe your marketing and sales plans, which factors will you manage?
-This crucial part of your business plan describes how you will reach your target market.
+Describe your marketing and sales plans, which factors will you control?
+This crucial section of your business plan describes how you will reach your target market.

-Which marketing instruments will you use?
-Do you focus primarily on content marketing?
-Social Media?
-Google ads or do you count on offline media?
-Based on the information from the Analysis section, you can work out a strategy.
+Which marketing tools will you use?
+Do you mainly focus on content marketing? social media?
+Google ads or do you rely on offline media?
+You can work out a strategy based on the information from the Analysis chapter.

-Once you have decided how you will position yourself in relation to the competitors, and in what way, you can proceed with the pricing.
+Once you've decided how you're going to position yourself against the competition, and in what way, you can move on to pricing.

 4. Summary of the company and management